bcgov/action-deployer-openshift/README.md

     # Optional, defaults to nothing, which forces a build
     triggers: ('frontend/')

-    # Sets the health path to be used during deployment verification, does not require the '/' at the begining
+    # Sets the health path to be used during deployment verification, does not require the '/' at the beginning
-    # Builds a health verification URL, form: <route_via_template>/<verifidation_path>
+    # Builds a health verification URL, form: <route_via_template>/<verification_path>
     verification_path: ""

     # Number of times to attempt deployment verification